 Beginning in 5th grade, students are blended into a departmental setting with core subjects: language arts, math, social studies, and science.
 In 5th grade, students begin to study Latin along with Spanish, and students begin to work with different teachers for each subject.
 In 7th and 8th grades, students study physical science, biology, pre-algebra, and Algebra I, courses they are likely to encounter when they enter high school.
 Students may also join our Math Olympiads or our Science Olympiad teams

 .
 Our teams compete in events throughout the year, and our Science Olympiad team routinely wins first place in the regional competition and does well in the state competition.

 Music, art, religious studies, technology, physical education, and outdoor education courses round out the curriculum.
 Opportunities in the arts abound at St. Paul's.
 The walls are filled with the works of our young artists, and the sounds of our talented musicians echo through the hallways.
 Any students in grades 4 – 8 with an interest in music may join the choir; no auditions required!
 Students may also join the St. Paul's studio band.
 Both our choir and our band perform at several events throughout the year.

-Technology is a major component to our curriculum with faculty infusing our state-of-the-art media lab into their classrooms.
-Technology teachers also utilize our media lab to develop the students’ skills in the rapidly-changing high-tech world.
-Students in 6th, 7th, and 8th grades also bring their own devices (tablets or iPads) to school, and the use of technology is integrated throughout their classes.
+Technology is a major component of our curriculum with faculty infusing our state-of-the-art studio lab into their classrooms.
+Technology teachers also utilize our studio lab to develop the students’ skills in the rapidly-changing high-tech world.
+Students in 4th through 8th grades bring their own devices to school, and the use of technology is integrated throughout their classes.

 PAWS to Work